tumcms/MomenTUM/README.md

 ## Copyright notes
 MomenTUM uses several software libraries.
 The corresponding licenses can be found in the third-party lib folders.
 Other libraries will provide their licenses via Maven.
 ## Contributors
-Many researchers and students from the Technical University Munich contributed to the simulation framework:
+Many researchers and students of the Technical University Munich contributed to the simulation framework:

 Researcher:
 * Peter M. Kielar